influxdata/telegraf/plugins/processors/template/README.md

 + cpu,hostname=localhost,measurement=cpu time_idle=42
 ```

-Add the year as a tag, similar to the date processor:
+### Add the year as a tag, similar to the date processor

 ```toml
 [[processors.template]]